pcgrosen/595g-files/README.md

 7. Do not perform non-class related activites on these servers.

+If you accidentally violate one of these rules, please let me know as soon as possible, and I'll work with you to fix it.

-**If I find you in intentional or severe violation of these rules, I reserve the right to shut down or disconnect your server.**
+**If I find you in intentional or severe violation of these rules, I reserve the right to terminate or disconnect your server.**